 While Gen III did introduce abilities, berry farming, running, Double Battles, and a great soundtrack, it was hit hard by removing more than half of the first two games' total Pokédex (with no means of ever obtaining them in game, a problem which Emerald fixed), retained a level curve that was nearly as bad as Gen II's, and a topography that while beautiful only served to be a pain in the ass to navigate.
 Not helping matters was that this was the point when players really needed to start buying all versions to get at least a half-way completed Pokédex (a bad habit continued in Gen IV).
 The final nail in Hoenn's grave was the series was finally reaching its limit with the current battling system before giving it a new overhaul (done in Gen IV).

-Gen IV's first two games, Diamond and Pearl were a time of renovation, but it still wasn't up to snuff.
+Gen IV's first two games, Diamond and Pearl could have been a time of renovation, but it still wasn't up to snuff.
 It was also the first time Game Freak developed a game using the DS, and the results show.
 The first two were unnecessarily slow (although what they did was good sense in programming, it made for a sluggish game).
 However, the aesthetics and many new mechanics were well-received, and many of the odd design choices (such as the aforementioned sluggish gameplay, and exactly two Fire-type Pokémon available before beating the Elite 4) were fixed come time for Pokémon Platinum.